near/pagoda-console/backend/README.md

 ### Local Config

-During local development, Nest loads config from dotenv files.
+During local development, Nest loads environment variables from dotenv files.
 There are three to use

 `.env.nest`
 Default and nonsensitive environment variables.
 This is tracked in git so that when new config values are added other developers do not need to manually make changes on their end.